-Beyond Brontës: The Mayor’s Screen Diversity Programme
+Beyond Brontës: A Screen Diversity Programme

 Screen Yorkshire trainees work on set.
 Image © Jonny Walton

-Beyond Brontës: The Mayor’s Screen Diversity Programme
+Beyond Brontës: A Screen Diversity Programme

-Getting people into work in film and TV
+Getting people into work in screen industries

-Since 2019, Beyond Brontës has supported over 200 trainees, many of whom have gone on to work on high profile film and TV productions, such as: Bridgerton, The Witcher, The Duke, Gentleman Jack, Jamie Johnson FC, The Railway Children Return, Mission Impossible 7, Race Around the World, All Creatures Great and Small, The Great British Sewing Bee, Steph’s Packed Lunch, Sky Peals, and Bonus Track, at high-profile factual production companies such as True North, Wise Owl Films, Candour, and broadcasters including Channel 4 and ITV.
+Since 2019, Beyond Brontës has supported over 200 trainees, many of whom have gone on to work on high profile screen productions, such as: Bridgerton, The Witcher, The Duke, Gentleman Jack, Jamie Johnson FC, The Railway Children Return, Mission Impossible 7, Race Around the World, All Creatures Great and Small, The Great British Sewing Bee, Steph’s Packed Lunch, Sky Peals, and Bonus Track, at high-profile factual production companies such as True North, Wise Owl Films, Candour, and broadcasters including Channel 4 and ITV.

 Suranne Jones behind the scenes during the filming of Gentleman Jack series 2.
 Lookout Point for BBC One